-This isn’t your typical chowder.
-Sausage & Grits Chowder is soooo much better.
+Sausage & Grits Chowder is so much better than the traditional version.
 Featuring crispy chunks of ground breakfast sausage, tender grits, and chunks of potato in a comforting broth, it’s served topped with shredded cheddar cheese and served with crisp toast for dipping.
 Brunch or dinner, this is a totally divine option for either course.

 A bowl of steaming grits is a Southern wake-up call in many homes, mine included.
 Kinda like the Southern man’s oatmeal, they’re a real institution in the South.
 They’re also surprisingly controversial- people seem to either love them, or hate them.